w3f/Grants-Program/applications/maintenance/move-smart-contract-maintenance.md

 This Project based in [Pontem MVM pallet](https://github.com/pontem-network/pontem/tree/master/pallets/sp-mvm).[Pontem sp-move-vm](https://github.com/pontem-network/sp-move-vm.git).
 In order to  implement Move smart contract Pallet.
 We will migrate api,table extension,u256 functions from **aptos** into it.
+Our long-term goal is to implement the Substate Move smart contract development library like **openzeppelin** and IDE like  **remix**.
+We will improve and enhance the functions of the existing move smart contract pallet and move VM.

 ### Overview

 This project will primary enhance  move smart contract pallet :